Canon SX20 vs T3

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon PowerShot SX20 IS and Canon EOS Rebel T3 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the SX20 and the T3 have been discontinued, but can regularly be found used on eBay.
+Both the SX20 and the T3 have been discontinued, but can regularly be found used on ebay.
 The SX20 was replaced by the Canon SX30, while the T3 was followed by the Canon T5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the SX20 and T3 can be found, respectively, in the Canon SX20 Manual (free pdf) or the online Canon T3 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon SX20 and the Canon T3?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.